-We rely on our facility in Düsseldorf, Germany and third parties to supply materials necessary to manufacture our clinical product candidates.
-We have limited experience in manufacturing sufficient quantities of ISS for our clinical trials and rely on limited third parties to produce the ISS we need for our clinical trials.
+We rely on our facility in Düsseldorf, Germany and third parties to supply materials necessary to manufacture our product candidates.
+We have limited experience in manufacturing sufficient quantities of ISS for our commercial products and rely on limited third parties to produce the ISS we will require for commercialization.
 Additionally, we have limited experience in manufacturing our product candidates in commercial quantities.
-If we reduce our clinical product candidates, we may not require this manufacturing capacity.

-We rely on a number of third parties for the multiple steps involved in the manufacturing process of our product candidates, including ISS, the production of certain antigens, the combination of the antigens and ISS and the fill and finish.
+We rely on a number of third parties for the multiple steps involved in the manufacturing process of our product candidates, including ISS, the production of certain antigens, the combination of the antigens and ISS, and the fill and finish.
 Termination or interruption of these relationships may occur due to circumstances that are outside of our control, resulting in higher cost or delays in our product development efforts.